adigitoleo/reshape/README.md

 Note that short options must not be separated from their arguments by a space.
 Use `:` or `=` instead, or append the argument to the option flag directly.
 This behaviour is inherited from Nim's [parseopt][parseopt] module.

+## Contribute

+Please submit patches or suggestions to the [project mailing list](https://lists.sr.ht/~adigitoleo/reshape-devel).
+Patches should be submitted against the HEAD of the `dev` branch on SourceHut.
+**Pull Requests on the GitHub mirror are not monitored.**

 ## Similar solutions